SaudTauqeer/eventManager-React/README.md

 # Event Manager

-Event Manager is MERN stack web based application.
-That let's you schedule events/message with a image and it sends at your given time and date.
+Event Manager is MERN stack web based application, that lets you schedule events/messages with images and remind/send them at your given date and time.
-This is my first full stack web app and it's under development.
-Adding more features and better optimization.
+This is my first full stack web app and it's under development - will add more features and provide better optimization.

 ## Live Project
 http://eventmanager-web.herokuapp.com
-Note: it will not work in `https`
+Note: It will not work in `https`

 ## Getting Started

 `npm run dev` will run the app in dev mode.
-You have to specify envoirnment variables beforehand to make it work.
+You have to specify Environment variables beforehand to make it work.
-Envoirment variables needed to run this are : `REACT_APP_TIME_API_KEY`.
+Environment variables needed to run this are : `REACT_APP_TIME_API_KEY`.
 The timezone API used is https://timezonedb.com/api
 ### Prerequisites

-What things you need to install the software and how to install them
+What you need to install the app and how to install them

 Simply run `npm start dev` in the root directory to get the front-end running.
-Note: You will have to run the node server and RESTapi this app consumes in order to make it fully funtional.
+Note: You will have to run the node server and RESTapi this app consumes in order to make it fully functional.

 ### Installing

-First and foremost install all the dependencies needed to run the app.
+First, install all the dependencies needed to run the app.

 package.json looks like this.